Madhav008/IPOStatus/README.md

         [*] return the excel
     [*] Add the excel feature
     [*] Select the IPO list from the specific site

-    [] Setup a cron job
-    [] Add the couter for excel
+    [*] Create the counter for the excel page alloted and not alloted

+    [] Cron Jobs
+        [] Create a cron job to delete and add the ipo list in database [] Create a cron job to delete the screenshots

     [] Check for the user count
-    [] Create the Footer and Dashboard
-    [] Setup the admin pannel for uploading the company excel [] Add the Purva
+    [] Add the Purva
     [] Add the Skyline
-    [] Check the Files Parllelly
+    [] Create the Footer and Dashboard Page

+#   Unknown Features
+    [] Setup the admin pannel for uploading the company excel [] Create a formater for formating the excel in desired format [] Create a fast way to upload the excel in database [] Check the Files Parllelly

 #   Bugs
     [] Login to press enter